petewarden/spchcat/README.md

 ## Installation

+### x86

 On Debian-based x86 Linux systems like Ubuntu you should be able to install [the latest .deb package](https://github.com/petewarden/spchcat/releases/download/v0.0.2-alpha/spchcat_0.0-2_amd64.deb) by downloading and double-clicking it.
-Other platforms are currently unsupported.
+Other distributions are currently unsupported.
+The tool requires PulseAudio, which is already present on most desktop systems, but can be [installed manually](https://wiki.debian.org/PulseAudio).

 There's a notebook you can run in Colab at [notebooks/install.ipynb](https://github.com/petewarden/spchcat/blob/main/notebooks/install.ipynb) that shows all installation steps.

+### Raspberry Pi

+To install on a Raspberry Pi, download the [latest .deb installer package](https://github.com/petewarden/spchcat/releases/download/v0.0.2-alpha/spchcat_0.0-2_armhf.deb) and either double-click on it from the desktop, or run `dpkg -i ~/Downloads/spchcat_0.0-2_armhf.deb` from the terminal.
+This has version only been tested on the latest release of Raspbian, released October 30th 2021, and on a Raspberry Pi 4.
+It's expected to not work on Raspberry Pi 1's and 0's, due to their CPU architecture.

 ## Usage